joakimtveter/noroff-css-frameworks-ca/readme.md

 Design files will not be included in your grade but will help to provide additional context to the marker.

 Please make sure to exclude `node_modules` by using a `.gitignore` file.

+## Getting started

+1. Clone the repo `git clone https://github.com/joakimtveter/noroff-css-frameworks-ca.git`
+2. Install dependancies `npm install`

+### Run the project localy

+1. Start the project with `npm run dev`

+### Deploy the project

+1. Build the project with `npm run build`
+2. Craate a Pull request into the `main` branch

+Project auto deploys to TBD